flutter/website/tutorial.md

 Basic Widgets
 -------------

-Sky comes with a suite of powerful basic widgets, of which the following are very commonly used:
+Flutter comes with a suite of powerful basic widgets, of which the following are very commonly used:

  * `Text`: The `Text` widget lets you create a run of styled text within your